Pierre1231/Jingyi-web/content/en/misc/index.md

 type: page
 ---

-Badminton has been my passion for years.
-I also enjoy reading books on economics and social sciences, and learning languages like English and French.
-I've traveled to several European countries including France, Germany, Spain, Belgium, Italy, Switzerland, and Malta.
+Badminton has been a longstanding interest of mine.
+I am also an avid reader of economics and social sciences literature, and I am proficient in [English](/misc/ielts_JingyiHUANG.pdf) and [French](/misc/tcf.pdf).
+I have had the opportunity to travel extensively across Europe, visiting France, Germany, Spain, Belgium, Italy, Switzerland, and Malta.

-Traveling inspired me to become a photographer.
-I enjoy capturing the essence of different places, people, and moments through my camera.
-Below are some of my works.
-For more, follow my [Instagram account](https://www.instagram.com/jingyi.huang_98/).
+My travels have inspired my passion for photography.
+I am drawn to capturing the essence of diverse places, people, and moments through my lens.
+A selection of my photographic work is presented below.
+For additional works, please visit my [Instagram account](https://www.instagram.com/jingyi.huang_98/).

 {{< photo_wall images="photography" >}}